Saturday, October 27, 2012

 /usr

 Used for miscellaneous purposes, or can be used by many users.
-Includes administrative commands, shared files, library files, and others

 /var

-Typically contains variable-length files such as log and print files and any other type of file that may contain a variable amount of data
+files and any other type of file that may contain a variable amount of data

 /sbin

-Contains binary (executable) files, usually for system administration.
-For example fdisk and ifconfig utlities.
+Contains binary (executable) files, usually for system

 /kernel